daffidwilde/markdown-cv/index.md

 ### D & D

-After years of listening to various Dungeons & Dragons podcasts, I now serve as the game master in a homebrew campaign for my three brothers and our partners.
+I adore fantasy in all its forms.
+Now, after years of listening to Dungeons & Dragons podcasts, I serve as the game master in a homebrew campaign for my three brothers.